M-earnest/tutorial_jupyter_books/content/3_create/media.md

 # Integrating Media Into Your Content
 In this section, you will learn how to embed images, videos, presentations, and GIFs into your course.
+Of course, it’s important to ensure that you have the proper licenses for any media you use.

 ## Images
 In Jupyter Books, there are few different ways to include images.
 Here, we will highlight the way that is most optimal for hosting your website with our provided `build` script, located in the '.github/workflows' directory of our course template.